 China has passed a new cybersecurity law that allows state agencies to penetration test local companies.
 This new law will give the Chinese government legal authority to hack into any business operating in China and includes the ability to copy and share data.

 Microsoft is going to be updating Office ProPlus and Office 365 in response to privacy concerns raised by the Dutch.
-It appears that the Software is the stuff that lives inside your computer; games...
-More was covertly collecting and transmitting private data that wasn’t disclosed violating the European Union’s General Data Protection Regulation.
+It appears that the software was covertly collecting and transmitting private data that wasn’t disclosed violating the European Union’s General Data Protection Regulation.

 Slack, messaging platform and the next hot tech IPO, will be expanding their HIPAA compliance in the coming months.
 Currently only files transferred via the app are compliant with US health privacy laws, but messaging will soon receive the necessary encryption to bring it into compliance as well.